 One of the many joys of working with couples from a PACT perspective is helping couples learn to become better attuned to each other in the here-and-now and to always put their relationship first.
-Secure functioning couples can argue about the very difficult problems they face without being a threat to each other; and without threatening the relationship.
+Secure functioning couples can argue without being a threat to each other and without threatening the relationship.

 I will help you work towards:

 Addressing sexual difficulties (e.g., desire discrepancy, sexual dysfunction/pain, past sexual trauma, out-of-control sexual behaviors) and being able to articulate your sexual needs and desires with your partner(s).

 Creating a mutually beneficial couple agreement: What are the new rules of engagement for your partnership(s)?
 Are you willing and committed to forming satisfying and lasting agreements based on fairness, justice, sensitivity, and respect?
 And if not, what prevents you from doing so?

 Teaching you to better hear and read the verbal and non-verbal signals you send to each other: What are the things you both do individually, or as a team, which contribute to fueling conflicts?
 Is one (or both) of you constantly threatening the relationship by making snarky or passive-aggressive comments when you don’t like what your partner says, threatening to end the relationship, avoiding talking about difficult subjects, or withholding important information from your partner?